-Along with enjoying the sound of my own voice, the show started as a way to help me address some of my challenges, specifically:
+Along with enjoying the sound of his own voice, the show shifted to an interview format as a way to help Nick address some of his challenges, specifically:

 - Staying inspired and motivated

 The show consists of a few set segments, including 20 questions, Bad Business Ideas, and a pop quiz.

 Nick fell in love with radio and likely the sound of his own voice while volunteering at WUCF-FM 89.9 in the mid-90s.
 At the time, students were able to volunteer for news and sports broadcasts, as well as on-air shifts.

 Learning the news side of the house from Orlando Montoya, he eventually became news director and assistant music director at the station.
 After a brief stint at a local television station, Nick realized that commercial broadcasting wasn’t for him and ended up in marketing and college admission.

 Interviews can’t happen without the guests, so it turns out they are an important part of the process.
 All are interesting, have something to say, and put up with Nick’s flights of fancy.
 Check out the full list of the guests to date or by some of these categories:

 - Content development for print, web, and more

 - Think on your feet with these improv pros

 - Theater, theatre, and performers from all walks